Michel Haas

-Michel Haas is a French writer and researcher in the field of paleoanthropology.
+Michel Haas (born 1952) is a French writer and researcher in the field of paleoanthropology.

 Biography

 A former student of the École normale supérieure and agrégé in philosophy in 1973, Michel Haas leeds a career in the academic world.
 He has taught in France and in the United States, particularly at Yale University (1982) in Connecticut, as a Senior Lecturer.

 In addition, he has been working as a reader for the Olivier Orban and published the novel La Dernière Mise à mort which won the prix des Deux Magots in 1983.

 He works today for the promotion of science in the field of paleoanthropology and lectures at the Collège des Bernardins.